Skip to navigation Skip to content

 Berkeley, California

-Hussain Kadhem is a first year Ph.D. student in mathematics at UC Berkeley, with a primary research interest in higher geometry and the formalization of quantum field theory and quantum gravity.
-Their work at Berkeley Lab currently focuses on the testing and implementation of Fortran 2018 parallel programming features in the Flang frontend of LLVM.
+Hussain Kadhem is a Ph.D. student in mathematics at UC Berkeley, with a primary research interest in higher geometry and the formalization of quantum field theory and quantum gravity.
+Their work at Berkeley Lab currently focuses on the testing and implementation of Fortran parallel programming features in the Flang frontend of LLVM.

 Academic Home Page